 We chose a frequency sampling-based minimum-phase filter design.
 The transfer functions and impulse responses of the two compensation filters are depicted in Fig. 3.3.
 The impulse responses themselves can be found in the same folder like the HRIRs (see above).
 The length is 513 taps so that the unequalized HRIRs are 512 taps long, the equalized ones are 1024 taps long.

-Fig. 3: Magnitude transfer functions and impulse responses of the headphone compensation / equalization filters Recall that there are several ways of defining which HRIR set is loaded, for example the HRIR_FILE_NAME in the SSR configuration files property, or the command line option --hrirs=FILE.
+Fig. 3: Magnitude transfer functions and impulse responses of the headphone compensation / equalization filters configuration files property, or the command line option --hrirs=FILE.